 Mange bruger Marinetraffic til at følge deres venner eller familie, der tager på langtur.
 Sommetider bliver dem derhjemme bare mødt af beskeden "Position received by Satellite" eller "Vessel is Out-of-Range".

 If you have a Sailserver onboard, you also have a mobile AIS station (https://www.marinetraffic.com/en/ais/details/stations/5871), that covers the entire world, and that can send the boats position to Marinetraffic and Vesselfinder.
-Sailserver uses the mobile network, and can operate on 2G/3G/4G and the networks that are allocated to IoT devices, such as LTE.M.
-The range on these networks can be upto 150 Km, but typically the range for a mobile phone or a Sailserver is maximum 30 Km.
+When Sailserver is connected to the Internet it can send your boats position to Marinetraffic and Vesselfinder.

-In many cases there will be better coverage with a Sailserver, especially in low populated areas, and along the rivers in Europe.
+In many cases there will be better coverage with a Sailserver, especially in Mediterenean,Caribbean and on Europe Waterways.
 If you are sailing offshore, only the satellite network will work.
 The advantage with the Sailserver compared to Marinetraffic, is that you collect the entire track, even if you have no network connection.
 As soon as you have a connection to a mobile network again, your entire track is visible in the app.

 How to send data to Marinetraffic and Vesselfinder